YanWittmann/math-eval/doc/guide/md/basics/for.md

 ## Making your custom java type iterable

-To learn more about custom java types, see this section.
 This chapter will assume you know how to create your own java type.
+To learn more about custom java types, [see this section](Java_custom_java_types.html).

-As mentioned above, the pretty much only addition that has to be made to a type class is an iterator method.
-As with all function signatures, the method has to return a `Value`, which means that the iterator has to be wrapped inside a value object before returning it.
+The only addition that has to be made to a type class is an `iterator` method.
+As with all function signatures, the method has to return a `Value`, which means that the iterator has to be wrapped inside a `Value` object before returning it.

 ```static---lang=java
 @Override